Listen to this post with Alexa!

 Austin is a beautiful, vibrant city that’s absolutely jam-packed full of amazing businesses, restaurants, bars, art installments, landmarks, and more.
 During downtime in between events, we highly recommend that you do some exploring and get to know ATX a little better.

 Looking for some activity inspiration?
 We’ve published a ton of city guides covering some of the best bucket list activities and adventures throughout North Austin, South Austin, East Austin, West Austin, and Central/Downtown Austin, so we’d recommend starting there.

 When everything’s finally over, take a few days to revel in the fact that you’ve just experienced and mastered “one of the largest and most influential global industry events” ever.
 Then spend some time making your social media followers jealous by posting your best selfies.
 Also be sure to check media coverage — especially SXSW’s YouTube and the Austin Chronicle‘s and Austin.com‘s SXSW archives — to see highlights, watch recordings, and catch up on anything else you may have missed.

 And that’s it!
-From all of us here at Austin.com, have a safe and super fun SXSW!
+From all of us here at Austin.com, have a safe, super fun and of course weird SXSW!